jjmchew/jjmchew.github.io/JS229/02-studyNotes.md

 ## Object Creation Patterns
 - see also Object factories ("Factory Object Creation Pattern")
+  - note: object factory functions also create "instances" of a fixed type, even if there's no way to determine the type
-- using constructor functions with `new` : "Prototype Pattern" or "Constructor Pattern"
+- "Constructor Pattern" : using constructor functions with `new`
+- "Prototype Pattern"  : defining shared behaviours on prototypes (constructor's `prototype` property)
+- pseudo-classical : using constructors and prototypes
+- OLOO : using `Object.create` from "prototype objects"

 ### Constructor functions